nicolo-tellini/LICO/README.md

 **LI**nk **CO**ntroller (alias **LICO**) is a configurable utility for monitoring the status of the links.

-LICO consists of a bash script that perform the monitoring.
+LICO consists of a bash script that identifies broken links.

 LICO relies on: